Terms & Conditions

 Where our Services include establishing and processing payments to third parties on your behalf, you acknowledge and agree that:

-c) you must promptly check the Payment Details and approve same in the manner requested by us from time to time;
+c) You must promptly check the Payment Details and approve same in the manner requested by us from time to time;

-d) you are solely responsible for approving the Payment Details and any payment which has been scheduled by our office on your behalf and pursuant to your instructions;
+d) You are solely responsible for approving the Payment Details and any payment which has been scheduled by our office on your behalf and pursuant to your instructions;

 e) once you have confirmed the Payment Details, we rely on the Payment Details at your sole risk;